mrBymax/hackZurich2023/README.md

 ## Challenges we ran into

-Integrating the EEG electrodes seamlessly into the Logitech headphones presented a considerable challenge.
-We had to ensure a harmonious marriage of form and function, where the user experiences the EEG monitoring effortlessly while enjoying high-quality audio.
-This demanded meticulous software design and a big number of tests.
+- Integration of EEG electrodes seamlessly into the Logitech + PC pipeline
+- Integration of multi-processing to run multiple neural networks, and algorithms over laptops
+- Distributing computing workload across different laptops
+- Integrating the UI for the live data streaming and results visualization.
+- Making of calibrated out-of-the-box gaze-to-screen estimation module.
+- Aggregation of collected telemetry to a score-based system.

 ## Accomplishments that we're proud of

-Integration of all the different metrics to the dashboard was one of the major ch
+- Integration of all the different metrics into the dashboard and **focus-based scoring system**.
+- Incorporating activity measurement and several other metrics for accurately identifying focus and "state-of-flow"

 ## What we learned

-Throughout this project, we deepened our understanding of EEG technology, signal processing, and BCI algorithms.
+Throughout this project, we deepened our understanding of EEG technology, signal processing, gaze estimation and BCI algorithms.
 The experience taught us valuable lessons in hardware-software integration, user-centric design, and the significance of precise data analysis in providing meaningful insights.

 ## What's next for Mindtrics - Mind metrics.
 Made simple